NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

 Jacobs continued, "I am proud of the outstanding work performed by all of the weather forecast offices, including Birmingham, during the span of the storm."

-That was a remarkably different tone from NOAA's statement on Friday, when the agency was widely seen as criticizing the Birmingham office by saying it had spoken "in absolute terms that were inconsistent with probabilities from the best forecast products available at the time."
+The speech's tone was markedly different from that of NOAA's statement, which appeared to criticize the Birmingham office by saying it had spoken "in absolute terms that were inconsistent with probabilities from the best forecast products available at the time."

-Among those listening to Jacobs' keynote speech on Tuesday was Kevin Laws, science and operations officer for the NWS office in Birmingham.
-When reporter Mary Scott Hodgkin of member station WBHM asked Laws why NOAA released that statement, Laws said:
+Among those listening to Jacobs' remarks was Kevin Laws, science and operations officer for the NWS office in Birmingham.
+Afterward, when asked why he thought NOAA released that statement, Laws said:

 "You know, I really have no idea.
-I mean, they didn't talk to us about why they did it...
+I mean, they didn't talk to us about why they did it. ...
 So it's hard to say why they did.
 But I don't think anybody here takes it personally."

-NOAA released its statement amid an uproar over the president's extraordinary use of a modified NWS map in an Oval Office video — a map that showed what looked to be a hand-drawn black oval including Alabama, conflicting with the weather agency's official maps that plotted Dorian's track further east.
+NOAA's statement followed an uproar over the president's extraordinary use of a modified NWS map in an Oval Office video — an official forecast for Dorian's potential path toward the U.S. that included what looked to be a hand-drawn black bubble adding part of Alabama.

-The controversy was stoked again on Monday, when news emerged that NOAA's acting chief scientist Craig McLean is investigating why the agency's leadership endorsed Trump's false tweet about dangers in Alabama, after meteorologists in Birmingham publicly dismissed those concerns.
+On Monday, the controversy flared again on news that NOAA's acting chief scientist, Craig McLean, is investigating why the agency's leadership endorsed Trump's incorrect tweet about the danger for Alabama, despite the pushback from the Birmingham-based meteorologists.

-Also on Monday, reports emerged that NOAA, which is part of the Commerce Department, had come under threat by Commerce Secretary Wilbur Ross, who allegedly threatened to fire top NOAA employees if they didn't back the president.
+That same day, The New York Times reported that NOAA took the action after Commerce Secretary Wilbur Ross allegedly threatened to fire top employees at the agency, which is part of the Commerce Department, if they didn't back the president.
 A Commerce Department spokesman denied those allegations, in an email to NPR.

-Speaking in Huntsville on Tuesday, Jacobs sought to ease concerns that climate data and weather forecasts are at risk of being politicized under the Trump administration.
+In his remarks Tuesday, Jacobs sought to ease concerns that climate data and weather forecasts are at risk of being politicized under the Trump administration.

 "There is no pressure to change the way we communicate forecast risk in the future," Jacobs said.
 "No one's job is under threat — not mine, not yours."